 The Measurement Setup ID may be used to identify attributes of the sensing measurement instances (Motion 24, 21/0644r4).

 Measurement Setup ID is set by sensing initiator, the tuple <Sensing Initiator’s MAC address, Measurement Setup ID> is used to identify a specific Measurement Setup.
 (Motion 54, 21/ 1941r1).

+The sensing transmitter and sensing receiver role(s) of a STA corresponding to a Measurement Setup ID until the sensing measurement setup is terminated shall be fixed as determined during the sensing measurement setup (Motion 37, 21/1736r2).

 (Motion 41, 21/1735r3; Motion 51, 21/1828r4) The sensing measurement setup procedure consists of: